 Stewardship, Innovation and Philanthropy.
 We practice responsible resources management to provide for present and future needs.

-Since that time, their name was changed to Willamette Vital Health to reflect the addition of palliative care services, grief support, the Tokarski Home, and numerous cutting-edge programs to benefit those facing serious and life-limiting illnesses.
+Since that time, our name has changed to Willamette Vital Health to reflect the addition of palliative care services, grief support, the Tokarski Home, and numerous cutting-edge programs to benefit those facing serious and life-limiting illnesses.
 Willamette Vital Health has grown from an agency caring for nine patients to over 1,350 hospice patients each year.

 Community is important to us.
 We live and work in the communities we serve and are dedicated to providing services and community support to all.
 We believe hospice care and grief support should be available to everyone and we provide services to all, regardless of ability to pay.